bartfastiel/todo/README.md

 Minimalistic todo API with MongoDB data storage

+Docker images available at: https://hub.docker.com/repository/docker/bartfastiel/todo

-See it in action at: http://bartfastiel-todo.schwarz-consulting.de/
+See it in action at: https://bartfastiel-todo.azurewebsites.net

 ## Build it